All Episodes

 unidentified

-Make sure you give the British Gold guys a call.
+Make sure you get the give the British Gold guys a call.

 natalie winters

-Obviously, another part of President Trump's plan to make DC safe again is that they're going to deport and just get rid, get out of the country a lot of these illegal aliens that I think are in and around the DMV area.
+Obviously, another part of President Trump's plan to make DC safe again is that they're going to deport and just get rid of, get out of the country, a lot of these illegal aliens that I think are in and around the DMV area.

-John, I wanted to sort of dive down that rapper with you too.
+John, I wanted to sort of dive down that rabble with you two.

 I know you've done a lot of research into the crime rates of illegal aliens, much to the dismay and outrage.

-I was going to say of the libertarian right, but frankly, it's their corporate paymasters who want to open borders and cheap labor that probably don't like you very much.
+I was going to say of, you know, the libertarian right, but frankly, it's their corporate paymasters who want to open borders and cheap labor that probably don't like you very much.

-But your response to sort of the media's apoplexy over the link that President Trump is making between crime rates, you know, plummeting or at least sizably going down if you fix the illegal alien problem in D.C.
-Right.
+But your response to the media's apoplexy over the link that President Trump is making between crime rates, you know, plummeting or at least significantly going down if you fix the illegal alien problem in DC.

 john lott

-In fact, during the first three years of his administration, which is all we have the official numbers for right now from the Bureau of Justice Statistics, there was over a 50% increase in violent crime.
+In fact, during the first three years of his administration, which is all we have the official numbers for right now from the Bureau of Justice Statistics, there was over a fifty percent increase in violent crime.

 In fact, it's more than twice as large as the largest previously measured increase.

-And, you know, it's hard to ignore the fact that that coincided with the open borders and this huge influx of many, many millions of illegal aliens coming across, illegal aliens who weren't being checked for criminal records.
+And it's hard to ignore the fact that that coincided with the open borders and this huge influx of many, many millions of illegal aliens coming over, illegal aliens who weren't being checked for criminal records.

-We've been seeing at the same time the border's been closed, and Trump is going out and deporting illegal aliens who have criminal records.
+We've been seeing at the same time the border has been closed and Trump is going out and deporting illegal aliens who have criminal records.

 But it's even the criminal aliens that he hasn't caught yet, he has an effect on because they know that if they get arrested, they'll be deported.